George O. Abell

-George Ogden Abell (March 1, 1927 – October 7, 1983) was an American educator.
-Teaching at UCLA, priorly he worked as a research astronomer, administrator, as a popularizer of science and of education, and as a skeptic.
-He earned his B.S. in 1951, his M.S. in 1952 and his Ph.D. in 1957, all from the California Institute of Technology.
+George Ogden Abell (March 27, 1927 – October 7, 1983) was an American astronomer and professor.
+He taught at UCLA, primarily as a research astronomer.
+He earned his B.S. in 1951, his M.S. in 1952 and his Ph.D. in 1957, all from Caltech.
 He was a Ph.D. student under Donald Osterbrock.
-His astronomical career began as a tour guide at the Griffith Observatory in Los Angeles.
+His astronomy career began as a tour guide at the Griffith Observatory in Los Angeles.
 Abell made great contributions to astronomical knowledge which resulted from his work during and after the National Geographic Society - Palomar Observatory Sky Survey, especially concerning clusters of galaxies and planetary nebulae.
 A galaxy, an asteroid, a periodic comet, and an observatory are all named in his honor.
 His teaching career extended beyond the campus of UCLA to the high school student oriented Summer Science Program, and educational television.
 He not only taught about science but also about what is not science.
 He was an originating member of the Committee on Scientific Investigation of Claims of the Paranormal now known as the Committee for Skeptical Inquiry.

 Early life

-George Ogden Abell was born in Los Angeles on March 27, 1927, to Theodore Curtis Abell and Annamarie (Ogden) Abell.
+George Ogden Abell was born in Los Angeles on March 1, 1927, to Theodore Curtis Abell and Annamarie (Ogden) Abell.
 Theodore Abell was born in Waterbury, Connecticut, in 1890, was a Unitarian minister, and was one of the original members of the Hollywood Humanist Society.
 Annamarie was born in Kansas City, Missouri, in 1896, and studied to be a librarian, worked for a short while as a librarian but eventually became a social worker.
 George Ogden Abell was named for his mother's brother, George Ogden.

 Theodore and Annamarie divorced when Abell was 6 years old.
 Annamarie and son went to live with her father, also George Ogden, who was an author of western novels.
 Theodore maintained regular contact with Abell and took him to many museums and to Griffith Observatory and planetarium when he was about 8, soon after it opened.
 This prompted Abell to start reading books on astronomy.
 Abell attended Van Nuys High School where he achieved all As in all math and science courses that he took.

 As a youth, Abell held many part-time jobs, he had a newspaper delivery as well as mail route, worked in a bowling alley, a restaurant, grocery store, and did home maintenance work.